oshiomah1/oshiomah1.github.io/_posts/2021-3-05-Week_7_Walkthrough.md

 Choose two genomes that are in this same primary cluster.
 Now, get the *protein* fasta files for those bins from the folder `/class_data/sample_bins/all_proteins/` and copy them into your home directory.

-I like to make directories before I run analyses, so let's make one in our home directory and copy these bins into it:
+I like to make directories before I run analyses, so let's make one in our home directory (`mkdir ~/orthologer`) and copy these bins into it:

 ```
 mkdir ~/orthologer

 cp /class_data/sample_bins/all_proteins/[YOUR FIRST CHOSEN BIN] ~/orthologer/
 cp /class_data/sample_bins/all_proteins/[YOUR SECOND CHOSEN BIN] ~/orthologer/

 ```